 Upcoming deadlines and time frames:

-We announce the shortlisting a week before the actual Volunteer Assembly.
+We announce the shortlisting usually a week before the actual Volunteer Assembly.

 How does it work?

 Once your idea has been submitted, we’ll review its feasibility.
 If our team of volunteers can help, you’ll be selected to come and pitch your idea directly to them at a Volunteer Assembly.

 The Volunteer Assemblies are social events for our volunteers, so we have some food and refreshments before settling in to listen to the pitches.

 You will have 2 minutes only for your pitch!
 We’ll send you advice on how to make the best impression.